VisIVOLab/ViaLacteaVisualAnalytics/INSTALL.md

 ## Boost 1.78 C++ Libraries
 Unzip Boost

+## OpenSSL
+Qt do not provide OpenSSL.
+You can download the 32 or 64 bit version system [here](https://www.openssl.org/) For the project it is required the close v1.1.1
+| Copy OpenSSL DLLs to: The windows system directory

 ## Building ViaLacteaVisualAnalytics
 Build the project using CMake of QT Creator build settings.
 You may need to specify the following CMake variables:
 - `BOOST_ROOT`: Boost installation prefix.